 - Repay you student loans automatically.
-Make things easier on yourself by setting up automatic withdrawals from your bank account.
-This reduces the chance of late or missing payments.
+Make things easy by setting up automatic withdrawals from your bank account so you don’t miss a payment.

 - Aim for 10 years.
-The traditional repayment period for student loans is 10 years and ideally you'll be able to pay off all your debt within that time period.
-If you end up struggling with your monthly payments, however, you could stretch out your loans to 20 or even 30 years.
-Your monthly payments will become more manageable but you will end up paying a lot more in interest.
+The traditional repayment period for student loans is 10 years and ideally that is enough time to pay off your debt.
+If you end up struggling with your monthly payments, you can stretch out your loans to 20 or even 30 years.
+Your monthly payments will become more manageable but you will paying a lot more in interest.

 - Stay organized.
-Having multiple student loans can be a challenge to keep track of but with the government's National Student Loan Data System, you’ll be able to track all your federal student loans in one place.
+Having multiple student loans is hard to keep track of but with the government's National Student Loan Data System, you can keep track of your federal student loans in one place.

 - Pay off the loans with the highest interest rates first.
-A high interest rate costs you every month and compounds that amount you owe every month you aren’t paying off the entire balance.
+A high interest rate costs you every month and compounds for every month you don’t pay off the entire balance.

 - Consider IBR.
-The IBR is a federal Income-Based Repayment program that allows a borrower to repay his or her federal loans based on what is affordable and not what is owed.
+The IBR is a federal Income-Based Repayment program that allows a borrower to repay federal loans based on what is affordable for their income, not what is owed.

-- Keep abreast of student loan developments.
+- Keep up-to-date on student loan developments.
 Staying informed is just as important as making your payments.
 Familiarize yourself with websites that are devoted to college debt issues like Project on Student Debt and the National Consumer Law Center's Student Loan Borrower Assistance Project.

 - Contact the Federal Student Aid Ombudsman.
 Sometimes your relationship with a lender can go belly-up.
-If you end up in a dispute, the Federal Student Aid Ombudsman may be able to help resolve the issue.
+If you end up in a dispute, the Federal Student Aid Ombudsman can help resolve the issue.